 Proof of work is a consensus protocol used by bitcoin and many other cryptos to validate the transactions that occur in their networks.
-While we’ll be reading about this breakthrough for years to come, the truth is that the technologies that Satoshi combined to create a blockchain-based currency already existed.
+This protocol is used by miners to is used to confirm transactions and produce new blocks to the chain.
+While we’ll be reading about the proof of work breakthrough for years to come, the truth is that the technologies that Satoshi combined to create a blockchain-based currency already existed.

 All of this happens in spite of the fact there is no central institution backing it.
 When used in the context of a blockchain, it allows for trust between unknown parties who don’t trust each other but share a confidence in the veracity of the consensus protocol.

-The protocol that allows for this validation is brilliant in its inception because it relies on human self-interest to guarantee the integrity of the blockchain.
+The proof of work protocol that allows for this validation is brilliant in its inception because it relies on human self-interest to guarantee the integrity of the blockchain.
 Proof of work exists so that transactions can’t be falsified.

 Why does proof of work matter?